magisterquis/plonk/README.md

   Files and directories under plonk.d/files/ will served when Plonk gets a request for a path under /f/.

+  A quick-n-dirty implant script can be retrieved from /c.
+By default, it will call back to the protocol, domain, and port from which it was requested.

   C2 tasking is retrieved by a request to /t/<ImplantID>.
 The /<ImplantID>
   may be empty; Plonk treats this as an IDless implant.
 Tasking is stored in a